alexupm95/ACOPF_Julia/README.md

 # ACOPF_Julia
 This code solves the AC Optimal Power Flow.

-To run the code and change the input parameters, use the file "main.jl"
+To run the code and change the input parameters, use the file "Main_ACOPF.jl"

 The code stores Input Data in DataFrames.
 Some of the Output Data is also stored in DataFrames.